BrandanBurgess/b07lab1/info.md

-B07 Lab 1
+B07 Lab 1: Intro to Java

-Introductory Lab to Git and Java
+-Install Git and JDK
-- Create a polynomial program using classes in C.
+- Create a polynomial class in Java